-Student t Name: Site-Based Supervisor: Date/Time of Visit: School Administrator: Location of Visit: Ques stions for Students • Do you have a consistent time for meeting with yo face-to-face individualized supervision?
-If not, let's our supervisor?
-(INTERNS) Are you getting 2 hours a week of s problem-solve. • How would you describe your relationship with yo supervisor to increase his/her effectiveness? ur supervisor?
-What feedback could BYU give your • What are your goals for the semester?
-What prog goals? ress have you made with your goals?
+Student Name: Site-Based Supervisor:

+Date/Time of Visit: School Administrator:

+Location of Visit:

+Questions for Students Do you have a consistent time for meeting with your supervisor?
+(INTERNS) face-to-face individualized supervision?
+If not, let's problem-solve.)
+Are you getting 2 hours a week of How would you describe your relationship with your supervisor?
+What feed supervisor to increase his/her effectiveness? dback could BYU give your What are your goals for the semester?
+What progress have you made with goals? your goals?
 What do you need to me • What is difficult for you as an intern?
-How can we problem solve these challenges? • What do you enjoy most as an intern?
-How can w e maximize these experiences?
+How can we problem solve these chall lenges?

+• What do you enjoy most as an intern?
+How can we maximize these experiences?